Schwarzman Scholars: History and motivation

 Schwarzman Scholars was conceptualized by its founder, Stephen A. Schwarzman, in response to what he saw as growing tensions between the United States and China, largely due to China's economic growth.
 According to Schwarzman, in the fall of 2010, then-university president Gu Binglin asked if Schwarzman would want to help Tsinghua with a concept for a "Global Scholars" program.
 At the time, Schwarzman was on the advisory board of Tsinghua University's School of Economics and Management.
-A year later in 2011, a delegation from Tsinghua visited Schwarzman in New York where the concept was put on hold until the leadership at Tsinghua had changed (the term of the then-executive administration was ending) and the global financial crisis had receded.
+A year later in 2011, a delegation from Tsinghua visited Schwarzman in New York where the concept was put on hold until the leadership at Tsinghua had changed (the term of the then-executive administration was ending) and the 2008 financial crisis had receded.

 In 2012, the newly appointed Tsinghua president Chen Jining met with Schwarzman in Paris.
-Schwarzman, who was interested in moving forward with the concept, put forth six special ideas that would "reduce friction" for the new program.
+Schwarzman, who was interested in moving forward with the concept, put forth six ideas that would "reduce friction" for the new program.
 First, the college would need its own physical facility.
 Second, the program would need to be immersive, including travel and field work across the country with professors.
 Third, the program would assign mentors to each of the scholars in their area of interest.
 Fourth, there had to be no cost to the scholars.
 Fifth, the program would only be one year instead of two or three years long.
 Sixth and last, the program would be taught in English.
-Schwarzman told Chen: "If we do this, what I really want to do is construct a program that has the same prestige as the Rhodes, because those are the students that I’m aiming for."
+Schwarzman told Chen: If we do this, what I really want to do is construct a program that has the same prestige as the Rhodes, because those are the students that I’m aiming for.
 With 200 scholars per year, he envisioned an alumni network of 10,000 scholars within a half century to include future heads of state and government.
 In spring of 2013, the program was announced at the Great Hall of the People, the seat of the National People's Congress in Beijing, China, and began its fundraising campaign.